ovk/prolog-checkers/README.md

 0 | . |   | . |   | . |   | . |   | 0
   ---------------------------------
     0   1   2   3   4   5   6   7
 Please input your capture path (type 'end.' to finish):
 ```

 The first is `0-2.
 2-4. end.`, to capture one enemy men using our men.
 And a second one is `1-1.
 5-5.
 7-3. end.`, to capture two enemy men using our king.

-End of the game
+End of The Game
 ---------------

 When one of the sides can't make any move - other side is considered a winner.